Tynashe28/STM32F4_Dev_Board/README.md

 # STM32F4_Dev_Board

-This is a STM32f4 development board based on the High Perfomance STM32f405RGT6 32-Bit Arm Cortex M4 Microcontroller from ST.
+This is a STM32f4 development board designed in Autodesk Eagle.
+It is Based on the High Perfomance STM32f405RGT6 32-Bit Arm Cortex M4 Microcontroller from ST.

 ## Pinout
 ✔ feature 19 pins broken out from the MCU's Port PB, PA & PC.
 Refer to the Pcb board for the pinout.